 Law Enforcement Crackdown On Food Stamp Fraud

-Nine individuals have been charged and six arrested during a two day period on food stamp fraud charges, announced United States Attorney Barbara L. McQuade.
+Eleven individuals were charged and arrested in metro-Detroit today on criminal food stamp fraud, announced U.S. Attorney Barbara L. McQuade.

-"Taxpayers in Michigan fund the Food Stamp Program to provide food for the needy, not to create a commodity to be traded for profit," McQuade said.
-"We will work to ensure that food assistance programs are not abused."
+“Taxpayers in Michigan fund food stamp programs to provide food for the needy, not to create a commodity to be traded for profit," McQuade said.
+"We hope today’s charges will deter other merchants to ensure that food assistance programs are not abused."

 “The Michigan State Police recognize how important the coordination of law enforcement resources are when working with our federal law enforcement partners,” stated Col. Kriste Kibbey Etue, director of the Michigan State Police.
 “Bridge Card fraud harms those less fortunate so we are thankful for the support of the USDA and U.S. Attorney’s Office in bringing these cases to justice.”